BurkovBA/BurkovBA.github.io/content/blog/2022-08-21-1/index.md

 ![Bipartite graph clustering](bipartite_graph_clustering.png)<center>**Dense subgraphs in a bipartite graph.** Again, left part of the graph represents patients, right - genes, edges are expressions of genes in a patient.</center>

 ### Lemma 3.1.
-Biclustering problem is equivalent to quadratic programming/NMF low-rank approximation of a Wieldant-Jordan matrix
+Biclustering problem is equivalent to quadratic programming/NMF low-rank approximation of a Jordan-Wielandt matrix

 TODO